au-ts/sddf/examples/iperf3_client/README.md

-# iperf3 Client - Usage
+# iperf3 Client for LionsOS

-## Runtime control (serial `start` command)
+## Overview

-The client is driven **at runtime over the serial console** — server IP, duration, streams, bandwidth and payload are typed in, not baked in at compile time.
-One boot can run many tests.
+This is an iperf3 network benchmarking client for LionsOS.
+It implements the iperf3 control state protocol and tests over a number of different metrics.
+This version uses the serial driver to accept commands from the user (previously all decided at compile time).

-After DHCP the client prints a prompt and waits:
+After DHCP the client prints a prompt and waits for test parameter input from the user

 ```
 DHCP request finished, IP address for netif client0 is: 172.16.4.4